kaycebasques/rust-riscv64-qemu-starter/README.md

 [osblog]: https://osblog.stephenmarz.com/index.html

-The OS code is based off chapter 1 in [The Adventures of OS: Making a RISC-V Operating System using Rust][osblog] by Stephen Marz.
+The OS code is based off chapter 1 in [The Adventures of OS: Making a RISC-V Operating System using Rust][osblog] (`osblog`) by Stephen Marz.
+I created this repo because I was very excited to work through `osblog` but had a difficult time setting up my development environment.
+I hope this repo makes it easier for others to follow along with Stephen's amazing work.

 ## Assumptions